kulkultech/events/2020-12-27-python-3-markov-chain-bot.md

 Basic TrAIning is a series of three workshops developed in partnership with Capital One to teach Python skills for Artificial Intelligence use cases.

-## Part I: Web Scraping
+## Part III: Use Your Data in a Bot!

-In the first workshop in this series, participants will learn how to scrape the web for data using Python.
-They will scrape Tweets from their favorite celebrity or other public figure’s Twitter.
-Then, they’ll edit a chat app that responds to messages with Tweets.
+In the third workshop in this series, participants will feed their data into a Markov chain bot.
+They will compare the quality of responses from data scraped from Twitter (a small data set) to data retrieved using the Twitter API (a larger data set).
+At the end of the series, participants will have a fully functional, deployed Markov chain bot of the celebrity of their choice!

 ## Requirements / Prerequisites